zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic00.md

 ### ASCII domain name

-An ASCII domain name is valid if follows the rules defined in [RFC 1123][RFC 1123#2.1], section 2.1, i.e. only consists of the ASCII characters "a-z", "A-Z", "0-9", "." and "-" with the extension of the following two
+An ASCII domain name is valid if it follows the rules defined in [RFC 1123][RFC 1123#2.1], section 2.1, i.e. only consists of the ASCII characters "a-z", "A-Z", "0-9", "." and "-" with the extension of the following two
 characters: